 - This chapter synthesises empirical data and post-modern theorisations in order to describe English Language Teaching (ELT) as a locally embedded global phenomenon.
 The overall aims of the chapter are to encourage teaching professionals to reflect on how established practice (the ‘Known’) sustains and is sustained by vested interests, and to encourage them to move beyond (or ‘resist’) it through pedagogically and politically appropriate praxis.

 Kostoulas, A. (2011).
-From applying Theory to theorising practice: constructing small-t theories in Greek ELT.
+From applying Theory to theorising practice: Constructing small-t theories in Greek ELT.
 Aspects Today 32, 14-21.

-Breen.
-P.B., De Stefani, M. and Kostoulas, A. (2011).
+Breen, P.B., De Stefani, M. and Kostoulas, A. (2011).
 ‘Navigating a pathway to partnership through turbulent seas of adversity.’
 In Tripathi, P. and Mukerji, S. (eds.).
 Cases on Innovations in Educational Marketing (pp. 273-294).
 Hershey PA.: IGI Global.